Learning-based Two-tiered Online Optimization of Region-wide Datacenter Resource Allocation: System Model

 \section{System Model}

-This paper considers resource allowance system (RAS) presented in \cite{newell_ras_2021}.
-RAS abstracts the capacity of heterogeneous hardware and demand of a workload through the relative resource units (RRUs), considering a workload's relative performance on different CPUs, memory, flash, and GPUs.
-RAS also introduces a capacity abstraction called reservation.
-A reservation is a logical cluster of servers and provides capacity to the workload of a business unit.
-To ensure sufficient capacity for the business units, RAS optimizes the mapping between servers and reservations according to the capacity requirements, random and correlated failures, datacenter maintenance events, heterogeneous hardware resources, datacenter topology, and workload requirements.
-However, the complicated datacenter structures, capacity scale, and diverse workload characteristics make efficient, guaranteed capacity provision in a region challenging.
+This paper focuses on the dynamic resource allowance system (RAS), originally introduced in \cite{newell_ras_2021}.
+RAS abstracts the capacity of heterogeneous hardware and the demands of a workload through relative resource units (RRUs).
+These RRUs consider the varying performance of workloads on different hardware components such as CPUs, memory, flash storage, and GPUs.
+Additionally, RAS introduces the concept of a "reservation," which represents a logical cluster of servers providing capacity to the workload of a specific business unit.
+RAS optimizes the mapping between servers and reservations based on various factors to ensure ample capacity available for the different business units.
+These factors include capacity requirements, potential failures at the MSB or rack level, datacenter maintenance events, the diverse resources of heterogeneous hardware, datacenter topology, and the specific requirements of workloads.
+Nevertheless, the complexity of datacenter structures, the vast scale of capacity needed, and the diverse characteristics of workloads pose significant challenges when it comes to efficiently providing guaranteed capacity in a given region.
+This paper seeks to achieve optimal outcomes in a dynamic RAS environment over the long term.

 In Fig. \ref{fig:RAS}, we show a region's layout overview.
 The datacenters in a region are connected by high-bandwidth network links.
 The main switch boards (MSBs) are isolated power and network domains that can fail independently.
-Correlated failures caused by common physical devices like power breakers and cooling fans are at the MSB level.
-Failures that occur at the server or rack level are considered random failures.
+Failures occurring at this level are typically attributed to common physical devices such as power breakers and cooling fans.
+Additionally, failures can arise at the server or rack level, often stemming from hardware issues that necessitate repair.
 We denote $D$ as the set of datacenters, $F$ as the set of MSBs, $K$ as the set of racks, $B$ as the set of servers, and $L$ as a set of reservations.
 Considering hardware heterogeneity, the servers can be categorized into $E$ types.
 In \cite{newell_ras_2021}, users in a business unit send capacity requests to RAS, telling RAS how many additional resources they need.
 Then, RAS collects each reservation's capacity requests and periodically optimizes the mapping of servers and reservations.